scilus/nf-scil/docs/SUBWORKFLOWS.md

 > There are different types of operator depending on your needs.
 For a complete list, please refer to the nextflow documentation: : https://www.nextflow.io/docs/latest/operator.html#

 > [!WARNING]
-> The same applies to workflows, you can link modules to workflows and vice versa.
+> The same applies to workflows, we can link modules to workflows and vice versa.

 At the same time, we need to edit the version files of our various modules.
 To do this, the first thing to do in the main is to create an empty channel: